micttyoid/articles/data/blog/2025/5/bevy-macos-shift-scroll.md

 Working on input handling in my Bevy project, I noticed that, on macOS, scrolling with the shift key held down is treated as horizontal scroll (vertical otherwise).
-This default behavior of macOS differs from Windows/Linux, where shift modifier typically modifies scrolling behavior.
+This default behavior of macOS differs from Windows/Linux, where shift combination typically does not modify scroll input.

 To ensure consistent horizontal/vertical scroll handling across platforms, here's an option for workaround: